Blendify/blender-manual/blender_docs/manual/compositing/types/color/bright_contrast.rst

 Image
    Standard image input.
 Brightness
-   A multiplier-type factor by which to increase the overall brightness of the image.
+   A additive-type factor by which to increase the overall brightness of the image.
 Use a negative number to darken an image.
 Contrast
    A scaling type factor by which to make brighter pixels brighter, but keeping the darker pixels dark.